Volunteer with Refugee Action Kingston

 This depends on the area you intend to operate in.
 However, we usually ask for a minimum of one hour on a weekly basis, with an initial six-month commitment.

 We operate Monday-Thursday during office hours, with occasional opportunities to volunteer in the evening or at weekends.
-Do I have to come every week?

 Where do you operate?